Where are they now? The 29 Chelsea players sent on loan to Vitesse

 “I’d be silly to say I wouldn’t want to be in the position where I could play for Chelsea.
 Anyone would,” he told The Independent in September 2019.
 “It’s very hard to have patience at times, but you have to understand that there are world-class players at Chelsea.
 You learn to appreciate that.”

-Blackman joined Vitesse on a season-long loan in September 2019, but the arrangement was cut short in January and the goalkeeper is now on loan at Bristol Rovers.
+Blackman joined Vitesse on a season-long loan in September 2019, but the arrangement was cut short in the January of that campaign.
+It was one of seven fairly unforgettable loans away from Chelsea.